A Peep Behind the Scenes (novel)

-A Peep Behind the Scenes is a British novel by O.F.
-Walton, first published in 1877.
+A Peep Behind the Scenes is a British novel first published in 1877 by Mrs. O. F. Walton, the pen name of Amy Catherine Walton.
 It portrays the life of a travelling fair and in particular Rosalie, a girl who works as part of a theatre troupe under her domineering father.
 It was Walton's best-known work.

 Film adaptations

 The novel was twice turned into silent films.
 In 1918 Kenelm Foss directed A Peep Behind the Scenes starring Ivy Close and Gerald Ames.
 In 1929 Jack Raymond made a further version.